 Meetings of the Executive Board shall be called by the President (or President-Elect, if necessary) as needed.
-Four voting members of the Board (in addition to the President, or President-Elect if the President-Elect has called the meeting) constitute a quorum.
+Five voting members of the Board (in addition to the President, or President-Elect if the President-Elect has called the meeting) constitute a quorum.
 Any vote taken requires a majority for approval, with the President (or President-Elect if the President-Elect has called the meeting), voting in the case of a tie.

 The elected members of the Nominations and Elections Committee shall serve for one year, except for the member who received the most votes.
 That individual serves for two years and serves as the Vice Chair of the Nominations and Elections Committee the second year.
-However should any annual conference be cancelled (or the time for it changed), the interval between two consecutive conferences shall be counted as one year in the administration of the provisions of this section.
+However should any annual conference be canceled (or the time for it changed), the interval between two consecutive conferences shall be counted as one year in the administration of the provisions of this section.

 In the event of a vacancy in the office of the President, the President-Elect will succeed to the presidency.
 In the event of a vacancy in the office of President-Elect, the current Vice President for Professional Development will succeed to that position and then to the presidency.
-In the event of a vacancy in the offices of the Vice President for Professional Development, the Vice President for Publications and Information Technology, the Vice President for Membership, the Treasurer or the Secretary, the Executive Board may appoint a current Executive Board member to assume those responsibilities, or may appoint another person from the eligible membership, to serve the remainder of the term.
+In the event of a vacancy in the offices of the Vice President for Professional Development, the Vice President for Publications and Information Technology, the Vice President for Membership, the Treasurer, Treasurer-Elect or the Secretary, the Executive Board may appoint a current Executive Board member to assume those responsibilities, or may appoint another person from the eligible membership, to serve the remainder of the term.
 In the event of a vacancy in the office of the Past President, the next most recent and willing Past President will be appointed by the President.
 In the event of a vacancy on the Nominations and Elections Committee, after utilizing the two alternates, the President may appoint a person from the eligible membership.
 In the event that a situation arises which is not covered by the succession process outlined above, the Executive Board may appoint an eligible active member to fill the vacancy.

 Each officer shall perform the duties of an officer, including the duties as a member of any committee of the Association.
 This service should be conducted in good faith, and in the best interests of the Association, including reasonable inquiry and fiduciary responsibility.

 With the support of the Executive Board, the President shall assume full responsibility for all general activities of the Association, oversee the program and local arrangements for the annual conference, with the chairs of the Local Arrangements Committee and Program Committee, oversee all financial obligations, and approve all Association bills before payment by the Treasurer.
-The President also has responsibility to appoint the Local Arrangements Committee Chair, the Program Committee Chair and the Business Partner Liaison.
+The President also has responsibility to appoint the Local Arrangements Committee Chair, the Program Committee Chair, and the Business Partner Liaison.
 The President shall serve as Chairperson of the Executive Board and shall be a member ex-officio of all committees of the Association except the Nominations and Elections Committee.

 The President-Elect shall act as the chief assistant to the President and shall succeed to the presidency at the end of the term of the President.
-The President-Elect shall be responsible for strengthening the Association's relationship with leadership from state and province associations, the membership and with business partners and exhibitors.
+The President-Elect shall be responsible for strengthening the Association's relationship with leadership from state and province associations, the membership, and with business partners and exhibitors.
 The President-Elect works with the Vice President for Membership and Treasurer to foster greater Association membership throughout the Pacific region.
 The President-Elect identifies individuals to serve in the following roles to run concurrent with his or her presidency: Local Arrangements Committee Chair, Program Committee Chair and Business Partner Liaison.